serpapi/code-challenge/README.md

 Fork this repository and make a PR when ready.
 Do not use more than 4 hours of your time.

-Programming language wise, Ruby is suggested but feel free to use whatever you feel.
+Programming language wise, Ruby is suggested but feel free to use whatever you feel like.
-Use the Google result page [file attached].
+Use directly the result page ([file attached]) in this repository.

 [relevant test]: https://github.com/serpapi/test-knowledge-graph-desktop/blob/master/spec/knowledge_graph_claude_monet_paintings_spec.rb
 [file attached]: https://raw.githubusercontent.com/serpapi/code-challenge/master/files/van-gogh-paintings.html